ChlodAlejandro/wikimedia-streams/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Type documentation is partially derived from https://stream.wikimedia.org/?doc, which indicates that the documentation is under the aforementioned license as well.
-As much as I'd like to MIT-license this script, this limitation prevents it.
+Type documentation is partially derived from https://stream.wikimedia.org/?doc, also licensed under the Apache License, Version 2.0.

 ## Disclaimer
 You are expected to follow the Wikimedia Foundation [Terms of Use](https://foundation.wikimedia.org/wiki/Terms_of_Use) when accessing EventStreams.
 The package developer(s) are not liable for any damage caused by you using this package.